vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1277
 Even before I could, my bangles figured out
 The immanent separation from my lord.
-NV
+(N.V.K.
+Ashraf)

 1278
 My lord left only yesterday,
 And I already have a week's pallor. *
-PS
+(P.S.
+Sundaram)
 Her friend to Him

 1279
 She did no more than show me her loose bracelets, Slender shoulders and swollen feet.
-KV, JN
+KV, (J. Narayanaswamy)
 Yes
 1280
 They say a woman is most womanly
 When she makes her eyes declare and plead. *
-PS
+(P.S.
+Sundaram)

 Notes:
 1275.
 Compare with 1102.
 "The cure for a disease is always different.
-But this jewel is both disease and cure" - DL, PS 1279.
+But this jewel is both disease and cure" - (W.H.
+Drew and  J. Lazarus), (P.S.
+Sundaram)
+1279.
 This statement is made by the lady drawing the attention of the now returned husband to the changes her physique has undergone owing to separation.
 129
 Yearning for union